woltapp/analytics-summer-intern-2022/README.md

 - **Venue ID**: Unique ID of the venue where the purchase was made.

 ## Your Task
-Customer retention can be described as a way to look at how engaged and loyal customers are, whether they continue using the service after their first purchase.
-In this task we want to see how well Wolt manages to retain its customers month after month based on the monthly cohort based on when users made their first ever purchase.
+Customer retention can be described as a way to look at how engaged and loyal customers are, that is, whether they continue using the service after their first purchase.
+In this task we want to see how well Wolt manages to retain its customers month after month based on when users made their first ever purchase.

 ### Technical assessment
 Create visualizations showing the monthly customer retention per product line to communicate the following: